wpcodefactory/order-status-rules-for-woocommerce/readme.txt

 == Changelog ==

+= 2.8.2 - 18/07/2022 =
+* Dev - Add deploy script.

 = 2.8.1 - 21/04/2022 =
-* Fix - Rule - Conditions - Coupons - Fixed.
+* Fix - Rule - Conditions - Coupons - "Any coupon" option was ignored (plugin was processing the "Specific coupon(s)" option instead).
+This is fixed now.
 * Dev - Rule - Conditions - Coupons - "No coupons" option added.

 = 2.8.0 - 20/04/2022 =